Recent work and a reflection on three years of business | 2025

 RECENT WORK

 Below you will find a selection of recent work from 2025.
-It is a mix of photo and video work, and also spans various genres.
+It is a mix of photo and video work, spanning various genres.

 CINEMATOGRAPHY WORK